RyanChenM7/SensoryNetwork/README.md

 **Short progress story**: A few weeks in I trained a network model with manually scraped accelerometer data.

-This is what the true values look like:
+These are what the true values look like:
 <img src="https://media.discordapp.net/attachments/717459028246266006/745927414198042684/unknown.png?width=1228&height=676"
      alt=""
      style="float: left; margin-right: 10px;" />